 - 1. Click Admin in the site navigation bar. - 2.
-On the Users page, click Show to reveal the filter field at the top of each column.
+On the Users page, click Show to reveal the filter field at the top of each column. - 3.
+Filter the user list using one or more filter menus.

 - Search text is case-insensitive. - Some search filters may not appear if your site's administrator has not enabled them.